 People with intraocular melanoma often have no symptoms.
 Many times, an ophthalmologist finds the melanoma during a regular eye examination.
 The most common symptom is painless loss of vision.

 People with eye cancer may experience the following symptoms or signs.
 Sometimes people with eye cancer do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.

-- Having trouble seeing
+Having trouble seeing

-- Losing part of the field of vision
+Losing part of the field of vision

-- Seeing flashes of light
+Seeing flashes of light

-- Seeing spots, squiggly lines, or floating objects (floaters)
+Seeing spots, squiggly lines, or floating objects (floaters)

-- Having a dark spot on the iris.
+Having a dark spot on the iris.
 Unlike choroidal and ciliary body melanoma, iris melanoma can sometimes be seen because it looks like dark spots on the eye.

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
+If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis and it explains what tests may be needed to learn more about the cause of the symptoms.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.